jdsandifer/Reading-List/Readme.md

 - *Cracking the Coding Interview*

 ## Just for Fun
-This "Readme" is awesome - it's not only something to read, but also contains a list of things to read.
-It's a readme of readme's!
+This readme is not only something to read, but also contains a list of things to read.
+It's a readme of readme's! :-)

-I enjoy little coincidences like that.
-They make life fun! :-)